hudson-and-thames/arbitragelab/docs/source/ml_approach/threshold_ar.rst

 In `Dunis et al. (2006) <https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.568.7460&rep=rep1&type=pdf>`_
-the case is made that the crack spread exhibits asymmetry at the \$5 dollar mark, with seemingly larger moves occuring on the upside of the long-term 'fair value' than on the downside.
+the case is made that the crack spread exhibits asymmetry at the \$5 dollar mark, with seemingly larger moves occurring on the upside of the long-term 'fair value' than on the downside.

 Cointegration was first introduced by `(Engle and Granger 1987) <https://doi.org/10.2307/1913236>`_.
 The technique